peteroupc/peteroupc.github.io/random.md

 - about 1.4 million billion billion random 160-bit integers, or
 - about 93 billion billion billion random 192-bit integers.</small>

-<small><sup id=Note28>(28)</sup> Some environments, such as GLSL 1.0, support floating-point math but not integer math, and may support only 16-bit or smaller floating-point numbers (not the otherwise common 32- or 64-bit sizes), making it difficult in such environments to write stateless functions for random number generation.
+<small><sup id=Note28>(28)</sup> However, at least for version 1.0, the only numbers GLSL might support are 16-bit or smaller floating-point numbers (not the otherwise common 32- or 64-bit sizes), making it difficult to write hash functions for random number generation.
 (Generally, such 16-bit numbers have 11 bits of precision and can represent any integer between 0 and 2048 and any multiple of 1/2048 between 0 and 1.)
-An application ought to choose stateless functions that deliver acceptable "random" numbers regardless of the size of floating-point numbers supported.</small>
+An application ought to choose hash functions that deliver acceptable "random" numbers regardless of the kinds of numbers supported.

-<small><sup id=Note29>(29)</sup> C. Peters, "[**Free blue noise textures**](http://momentsingraphics.de/?p=127)", _Moments in Graphics_, Dec.
-22, 2016.
-That article discusses the sampling of _blue noise_, not independent uniformly-distributed random numbers, but a similar approach applies to textures of noise however generated.</small>
+An alternative for GLSL and other fragment or pixel shaders to support randomness is to have the shader sample a "noise texture" with random data in each pixel; for example, C. Peters, "[**Free blue noise textures**](http://momentsingraphics.de/?p=127)", _Moments in Graphics_, Dec.
+22, 2016, discusses how so-called "blue noise" can be sampled this way.

+See also N. Reed, "Quick And Easy GPU Random Numbers In D3D11", Nathan Reed's coding blog, Jan.
+12, 2013.</small>

 <small><sup id=Note30>(30)</sup> P. L'Ecuyer, D. Munger, et al.  "Random Numbers for Parallel Computers: Requirements and Methods, With Emphasis on GPUs".
 April 17, 2015.</small>